 Other investigators are conducting studies to determine which complementary and integrative pain therapies are truly effective, and for which conditions and populations they work.

-Biomedical research conducted by VA investigators has contributed to the scientific understanding of pain, especially nerve pain.
-Among the pioneers in this area has been Dr. Stephen Waxman.
-Waxman is the director of the Center for Neuroscience and Regeneration Research, a collaboration among VA, the Yale University School of Medicine, the Paralyzed Veterans of America, and the United Spinal Association.
+Center for Restoration of Nervous System Function—Biomedical research conducted by VA investigators has contributed to the scientific understanding of pain, especially nerve pain.
+The Center for Restoration of Nervous System Function is a collaboration among VA, the Yale School of Medicine, Paralyzed Veterans of America, and United Spinal Association.

-The center is a state-of-the-art research facility dedicated to molecular and cell-based discoveries that might lead to the restoration and preservation of nervous system function.
+The center is a state-of-the-art research facility dedicated to molecular and cell-based discoveries targeting sodium channels that might lead to non-opioid analgesic development.

-VA's Pain, Research, Informatics, Medical Comorbidities, and Education (PRIME) Center, part of the VA Connecticut Healthcare System, conducts research to improve pain care and sponsors educational activities for Veterans and clinical staff.
+Pain, Research, Informatics, Medical comorbidities, and Education (PRIME) Center—VA's Pain, Research, Informatics, Medical comorbidities, and Education (PRIME) Center, part of the VA Connecticut Healthcare System, conducts research to improve pain care and sponsors educational activities for Veterans and clinical staff.
 The PRIME Center's goals include advancing scientific knowledge and significantly impacting the care of Veterans living with pain and associated chronic conditions, such as depression or PTSD.

-VA's Chronic Pain Rehabilitation Program, located at the James A. Haley Veterans Hospital in Tampa, Fla., is a nationally known center for chronic pain research, treatment, and education.
-The CPRP is the only Commission on Accreditation of Rehabilitation Facilities (CARF) inpatient pain treatment center in the VA system.
+Tampa VAMC Chronic Pain Rehabilitation Program—VA's Chronic Pain Rehabilitation Program, located at the James A. Haley Veterans Hospital in Tampa, Florida, is a nationally known center for chronic pain research, treatment, and education.
+The CPRP is the only Commission on Accreditation of Rehabilitation Facilities inpatient pain treatment center in the VA system.

 The CPRP is a referral-based program for Veterans with chronic pain, including those living out-of-state.
 It offers inpatient and outpatient rehabilitation programs to help Veterans manage their chronic pain condition.

-The Interagency Pain Research Coordinating Committee (IPRCC) is a federal advisory committee created by the Department of Health and Human Services to enhance pain research efforts and promote collaboration across the government.
+Interagency Pain Research Coordinating Committee—The Interagency Pain Research Coordinating Committee (IPRCC) is a federal advisory committee created by the Department of Health and Human Services (HHS) to enhance pain research efforts and promote collaboration across the government.

-Complementary and integrative pain management—VA researchers are also collaborating with NIH's National Center for Complementary and Integrative Health (NCCIH, formerly NCCAM) to support studies on effective complementary and integrative approaches to pain management in Veterans with both physical and mental health conditions.
+NIH, DoD, and VA collaborations—VA researchers are also collaborating with NIH's National Center for Complementary and Integrative Health (NCCIH, formerly NCCAM) to support studies on effective complementary and integrative approaches to pain management in Veterans with both physical and mental health conditions.